 From 1996 to 1997 two more kilns were added and production grew from 26,000 to 35,000 board feet per day and employment increased to 25 employees.

-In 1999 the front 3 acres of the yard were paved and in 2000 they began manufacturing mulch.
+In 1999 the front three acres of the yard were paved and in the year 2000 Johnson Lumber began manufacturing mulch.
 At this point they employed 40 people.

 Since the start of the economic recession, Johnson Lumber has added four significant pieces of machinery, all of which have helped increase its services and its customer base.
 Each of the machinery pieces added between 2009 and 2011 were strategically chosen to allow the sawmill to expand on existing product lines and offer customers new value-added services.